-SAE J2293 establishes requirements for EVs and the off-board EVSE used to transfer electrical energy to an EV from a utility source.
+SAE J2293 establishes requirements for EV and the off- board EVSE used to transfer electrical energy to an EV from a utility source.
 This document defines, either directly or by reference, all characteristics of the total EV Energy Transfer System (EV-ETS) necessary to ensure the functional interoperability of an EV and EVSE of the same physical system architecture.
-The ETS, regardless of architecture, is responsible for the conversion of AC electrical energy into DC electrical energy that can be used to charge an EV's storage battery.
-J2847 provides specifics on digital communications; J2836 provides a case for the use of digital communications between vehicle and EVSE; J2894 addresses on-board charger power quality; and J551 provides standards for electromagnetic compatibility.
+The ETS, regardless of architecture, is responsible for the conversion of AC electrical energy into DC electrical energy that can be used to charge the storage battery of an EV.
+J2847 provides specifics on digital communications.
+J2836 provides use case for digital communications between vehicle and EVSE.
+J2894 addresses on-board charger power quality.
+J551 provides standards for electromagnetic compatibility.

-Underwriters Laboratories (UL) provides testing and certification that equipment complies with relevant standards, especially in areas involving public safety.
+The UL provides testing and certification that equipment complies with relevant standards, especially in areas involving public safety.
 The following UL standards form a basis for certifying EVSE.

-- UL 2202 Electric Vehicle (EV) Charging System Equipment - UL 2231-1 Personnel Protection Systems for Electric Vehicle (EV) Supply Circuits: General Requirements - UL 2231-2 Personnel Protection Systems for Electric Vehicle (EV) Supply Circuits: Particular Requirements for Protection Devices for Use in Charging Systems - UL 2251 Plugs, Receptacles, and Couplers for Electric Vehicles
+- UL 2202, Electric Vehicle (EV) Charging System Equipment - UL 2231-1, Personnel Protection Systems for Electric Vehicle (EV) Supply Circuits: General Requirements - UL 2231-2, Personnel Protection Systems for Electric Vehicle (EV) Supply Circuits: Particular Requirements for Protection Devices for Use in Charging Systems - UL 2251, Plugs, Receptacles, and Couplers for Electric Vehicles

-Equipment that successfully completes the testing is "certified", "approved", or "listed" as meeting the standard.
-In general, the SAE and UL requirements are more restrictive and are expected to be incorporated in harmonized standards.
+Equipment that successfully completes this testing is "certified", "approved", or "listed" as meeting the standard.
+In general, the SAE and UL requirements are more restrictive, and are expected to be incorporated into harmonized standards.